teckel12/LuaTelemetry/README.md

 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
 * If you're not getting model distance data, change your telemetry distance sensor name from `0420` to `Dist`
 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes
-* If getting a script panic not enough memory error, be sure you're following the `INAV Lua Telemetry Screen Setup` instructions above
+* If getting a script panic not enough memory error, be sure you're following the [INAV Lua Telemetry Screen Setup](https://github.com/iNavFlight/LuaTelemetry#inav-lua-telemetry-screen-setup) instructions

 ## Support